 When your Active Directory accounts are accessed by anyone other than the designated IT administrator or account owner, it’s entirely possible that your accounts have been hacked.
 To defend against this, IT administrators must regularly monitor their user account passwords.
-Collecting information, such as when was the last password set for an account, password’s expiration date and other logs, saves an organization from devastating events of data leakage.
+Collecting information, such as when was the last password set for an account, the password’s expiration date, and other logs, save an organization from devastating events of data leakage.

-1. Go to “Start Menu” ➔ “All Programs” ➔ “Administrative Tools” and double-click “Group Policy Management” to access its window.
+- Go to “Start Menu” ➔ “All Programs” ➔ “Administrative Tools” and double-click “Group Policy Management” to access its window.

 NOTE: You can also open “Run” dialog box from the start menu, type “GPMC.MSC” and click “OK” to access Group Policy Management console.

-2. In the left panel of Group Policy Management Console, go to “Forest” ➔ “Domains” ➔ “www.domain.com.”
+- In the left panel of Group Policy Management Console, go to “Forest” ➔ “Domains” ➔ “www.domain.com.”

-3. Double-click “www.domain.com” and navigate to “Default Domain Policy.”
+- Double-click “www.domain.com” and navigate to “Default Domain Policy.”

-5. “Group Policy Management Editor” window appears on the screen.
+- “Group Policy Management Editor” window appears on the screen.
 In the left panel, navigate to “Computer Configuration” ➔ “Policies” ➔ “Windows Settings” ➔ “Security Settings” ➔ “Local Policy”.

-6. Select “Audit Policy” to list all of its sub-policies in the right panel.
+- Select “Audit Policy” to list all of its sub-policies in the right panel.

-7. Double-click “Audit Account Management” to access its “Properties.”
+- Double-click “Audit Account Management” to access its “Properties.”

-8. Click to select “Define these policy settings.”
+- Click to select “Define these policy settings.”

-9. Select both” Success and Failure” checkboxes to audit successful and failed events.
+- Select both” Success and Failure” checkboxes to audit successful and failed events.

-10. Click “Apply and OK.”
+- Click “Apply and OK.”

 Once Auditing is enabled, perform the following steps in Event Viewer to view the events:

-1. Open “Event Viewer”, and go to “Windows Logs” ➔ “Security”.
+- Open “Event Viewer”, and go to “Windows Logs” ➔ “Security”.

-Want a quicker, more comfortable and straightforward means of determining when passwords are changed for user accounts?
-LepideAuditor for Active Directory can provide you with this level of in-depth visibility through real-time alerts and reports that help you overcome the limitations of native auditing.
+Want a quicker, more comfortable, and straightforward means of determining when passwords are changed for user accounts?
+Lepide Active Directory Auditor can provide you with this level of in-depth visibility through real-time alerts and reports that help you overcome the limitations of native auditing.
 The screenshot given below shows the “Password Change Report.”

 You can select an event and extract detailed information in a matter of clicks; including answers to critical information – object name, object path, email address, password last set, days since password set, etc.

 Installing and configuring Lepide Active Directory Auditor is easy.
-After configuring, you can carefully monitor password changes and password resets, including users with soon to expire passwords, users with expired passwords, users whose passwords never expire, change passwords at next logons and recent logon failures.
+After configuring, you can carefully monitor password changes and password resets in real-time, including users with soon-to-expire passwords, users with already expired passwords, users whose passwords never expire, accounts with passwords due to be changed at next logon and recent logon failures.